jasonbaik2/jasonbaik-exercise/README.md

 Also, the Adapter pattern is used to wrap an `InputStream` type as a `Reader` type.
 For example, `InputStreamReader` can take an instance of `InputStream` as a constructor parameter, and wraps the passed `InputStream` instance in a way that the data read from the stream is implicitly converted to a character stream.
 &nbsp;
 **3. Coding Test**
-Assumptions:
-- FilteringEnumerator does not need to be thread-safe; it's expected to be used only in a single-threaded context.
-- Test: Create an Iterator filtering framework: (1) IObjectTest interface with a single bool Test(object o) method and (2) an implementation of IEnumerator (let&#39;s call it FilteringEnumerator) which is initialized with another Enumerator and an IObjectTest instance: new FilteringEnumerator(myEnumerator, myTest).
+Test: Create an Iterator filtering framework: (1) IObjectTest interface with a single bool Test(object o) method and (2) an implementation of IEnumerator (let&#39;s call it FilteringEnumerator) which is initialized with another Enumerator and an IObjectTest instance: new FilteringEnumerator(myEnumerator, myTest).
 Your FilteringEnumerator will then allow iteration over &#39;myEmumerator&#39;, but skipping any objects which don&#39;t pass the &#39;myTest&#39; test.
 Create a simple unit test for this framework.

+Assumptions Made:
+- FilteringEnumerator does not need to be thread-safe; it's expected to be used only in a single-threaded context.